WebAssembly/design/BinaryEncoding.md

 * The section body (contents currently undefined)

 ### End section
 This indicates the end of the module's sections.
-Additional data can follow this section marker (for example, to store function names or data segment bodies) but it is not explicitly handled by the decoder.
+Additional data can follow this section marker (for example, to store function names or data segment bodies) but it is not parsed by the decoder.

-# v8-native prototype format

-The native prototype built for [V8](https://github.com/v8/v8/blob/master/src/wasm) implements a binary format that embodies many of the ideas described in this document.
-It is described in detail in a [public design doc](https://docs.google.com/document/d/1-G11CnMA0My20KI9D7dBR6ZCPOBCRD0oCH6SHCPFGx0/edit?usp=sharing).